Information for employers

 Details on employer obligations and information in relation to the types of pension plans you can set up for your employees – occupational pension schemes and PRSAs – are available under ‘Checklists and guides’.

-Other relevant information relating to employer obligations under the Pensions Act, 1990, as amended, and the corresponding regulations, is also accessible under the navigation bar of this page.
+Other relevant information relating to employer obligations under the Pensions Act and the corresponding regulations, is also accessible under the navigation bar of this page.